trussworks/react-uswds/docs/contributing.md

 ### Pull Requests

-To being working on a issue, make sure you've assigned yourself to the issue in Github and marked it as "In Progress.".
+To begin working on an issue, make sure you've assigned yourself to the issue in Github and marked it as "In Progress.".
 If there isn't an issue yet for what you want to work on, [please create one](https://github.com/trussworks/react-uswds/issues/new/choose).

 Create a new branch off `main` using the naming convention: